lexDAO/Grants/response/MCON III sponsorship.md

 ## Committee decision

+The Committee ~~approves~~ supports the DAO Sponsorship of MCON III.
+Given that this is a large sponsorship representing a substantial investment of time and resources to execute, we recommend the membership evaluate the opportunity, comment, and decide on whether to allocate budget based on the merits of the proposal.
-The Committee approves.
-The $5000 sponsorship amount is high enough, and the value add of sharing with the news with the entire DAO is good enough, that we recommend this goes to a DAO-wide vote.
+~~The $5000 sponsorship amount is high enough, and the value add of sharing with the news with the entire DAO is good enough, that we recommend this goes to a DAO-wide vote.~~

-We recommend the entire DAO unanimously votes yes, to signal our excitement to the MCON community.
+~~We recommend the entire DAO unanimously votes yes, to signal our excitement to the MCON community.~~

 ## bestape reasons (Lead)